Write a Letter to the Editor

 Dear Editor,

 I was with my father when he died after living with and being treated for cancer for years.
-After enrolling in hospice, he said that he would feel comforted knowing that he would be able to control his death if his suffering grew too great.
-But because Ohio does not have a Medical Aid in Dying law, he did not have that option.
+After enrolling in hospice, he said that he would feel comforted knowing that he would be able to die peacefully if his suffering grew too great.
+But because Ohio does not have a Medical Aid in Dying (MAID) law, he did not have that option.

-There are now nine states and the District of Columbia with such laws.
-That means that many terminally ill people in the U.S. can seek and obtain a prescription that they can take themselves to die peacefully.
-The laws have many safeguards to ensure that the person is acting voluntarily and only the dying person decides whether to seek the prescription, whether to fill it, and whether to use it.
+There are now eleven states and the District of Columbia that allow MAID.
+That means that many terminally ill people in the U.S. can seek and obtain a prescription that they can take to die when the moment is right for them.
+The laws have many safeguards ensuring that the person is acting voluntarily.
+Only the dying person decides whether to seek the prescription, whether to fill it, and whether to use it.

 Sincerely,